 - (a) Brief of the Appellant.
-(1) The brief of the appellant shall contain under appropriate headings and in the order here indicated: - (A) A table of contents, with page references, and a table of cases, statutes and other authorities cited. - (B) A statement of the facts of the case, including its procedural history. - (C) A statement of the issues presented for review. - (D) A summary of the argument, if the argument is not adequately summarized in the statement of the issues presented for review.

-(E) An argument.
-The argument shall contain the contentions of the appellant with respect to the issues presented and the reasons supporting each contention, with citations to the authorities and the particular documents or exhibits in the record relied on, with citation to page numbers of the appendix when they exist.
-The argument for each issue presented shall begin with a statement of the standard(s) of appellate review applicable to that issue.

-(2) A brief shall not include:
+(1) The brief of the appellant shall contain, unless otherwise indicated, the following sections under appropriate headings and in the order here indicated: - (A) A table of contents, with page references. - (B) A table of authorities-listing each case, statute, or other authority cited in the brief-with page references. - (C) A short introduction stating the nature of the case.
+This section is optional. - (D) A statement of the facts of the case-including the procedural history-with citations to the pages in the appendix, transcript, or record that support each fact. - (E) A statement of the issues presented for review. - (F) A summary of the argument.
+This section is optional. - (G) An argument.
+The argument shall contain the contentions of the appellant with respect to the issues presented and the reasons supporting each contention, with citations to the authorities upon which the appellant relies.
+The argument for each issue presented shall begin with a statement of the standard(s) of appellate review applicable to that issue. - (H) A short conclusion stating the precise relief sought. - (2) A brief shall not include: - (A) any documents or images that are not a part of the trial court file or the record on appeal;

-- (A) any documents or images that are not a part of the trial court file or the record on appeal; - (B) any documents that are, or include, pictures, videos, or other images (i) of persons under 18 years of age, (ii) of adults subject to a guardianship or mental health commitment proceeding, or (iii) that depict nudity or sexual or sexualized acts; - (C) except for a brief prepared by the State in a child protective case, any documents made confidential by statute or court order. - (b) Brief of the Appellee.
+- (B) any documents that are, or include, pictures, videos, or other images (i) of persons under 18 years of age, (ii) of adults subject to a guardianship or mental health commitment proceeding, or (iii) that depict nudity or sexual or sexualized acts; - (C) except for a brief prepared by the State in a child protective case, any documents or information made confidential by statute or court order, or made "nonpublic" by the Maine Rules of Electronic Court Systems.
+Documents or information precluded by this section may be included in a brief only with leave of the Court. - (b) Brief of the Appellee.
 The brief of the appellee shall conform to the requirements of subdivision (a) of this Rule, except that a statement of the issues and standards of appellate review or of the facts or procedural history of the case need not be included unless the appellee is dissatisfied with the statements of the appellant. - (c) Reply Brief.
 Any reply brief filed by the appellant must be strictly confined to replying to new facts asserted or arguments raised in the brief of the appellee.
 No further briefs may be filed except by leave of the Law Court. - (d) Briefs on Cross-Appeals.
-If a cross-appeal is filed, the brief of the second party to the appeal shall contain the issues and argument involved in the cross-appeal as well as the answer to the brief of the appellant. - (e) Brief of an Amicus Curiae. - (1) General.
+If a cross-appeal is filed, the brief of the second party to the appeal shall contain the issues and argument involved in the cross-appeal as well as the answer to the brief of the appellant. - (e) Brief of an Amicus Curiae.

+(1) General.